Classic-7/.github/profile/README.md

 This is where you will find all Starix Files, software and etc.
 ### What is Starix?
-Starix is a Windows customisation project ment to bring the 9x and Vista design over to newer versions such as Windows 10
+Starix is a Windows customisation project ment to bring the Vista design over to newer versions such as Windows 10

+### What is Classic 7?
+Classic 7 is a Windows customisation project ment to bring the Windows 7 design over to newer versions such as Windows 10

 We use mostly open source apps such as, RetroBar by [dremin](https://github.com/dremin) and OpenShell by the [Open-Shell team](https://github.com/Open-Shell).
-### Why use Starix?
+### Why use Starix / Classic 7?
 Starix is for people that want to bring back the old design while still remaining functional by using Windows 10 (tiny10 by [NTDEV](https://www.youtube.com/@NTDEV)) as the base.

 We are just a small team messing around with Windows and such.